jeremiemartinez/jeremiemartinez.github.com/_drafts/2017-03-02-review-yourself.md

 Because of time, stress or laziness, we tend to be more compliant with our code than we should.
 By doing the review several days later, it is easier to be objective.

 #### Comments, comments, comments…
-Exactly like you would do with someone else code, I tried to comment PR as much as possible.
+Exactly like you would do with someone else's code, I tried to comment PR as much as possible.
 It is great to keep reminder about everything required before merging.
 Don't trust your memory.

 ![MR]({{ site.baseurl }}public/images/comments.png){: .center-image }